-If you’re in the US on a visa that doesn’t explicitly allow you to work, you’ll almost certainly need to fill out and submit Form I-765, Application for Employment Authorization.
+If you’re in the US on a visa that doesn’t explicitly allow you to work.
+You’ll almost certainly need to fill out and submit Form I-765, Application for Employment Authorization.
 The Form 1-765 is explained in detail in this article.

 This form allows you to petition the United States government for permission to work, regardless of the type of visa you have.